-- I practiced at Wat Ram Poeng, 13km from Chiang Mai, Northern Thailand
+- Wat Ram Poeng, 13km from Chiang Mai, Northern Thailand

-- You can take the train from Bangkok to Chiang Mai
+- Take the train from Bangkok to Chiang Mai

 - Cost of course: Donation, plus 300 baht fee for opening ceremony flowers, incense and candles

-- Bring 2-3 pairs of white covering clothes, undies and scarf (for women) or rent for 400 baht
+- Bring 2-3 pairs of white covering clothes, plenty of plain white undergarments and scarf (for women) or rent for 400 baht